 Private Dining Rooms (PDR’s)

 Arrangements for private dining room meals (PDR’s) can be made through the Director of Catering, provided it is for an approved event scheduled through the Office of Student Activities and Involvement.
 Student groups must first receive the approval for the event before the dining service will make the necessary arrangements.
 Students who will be eating their meals at the event must sign the approval form in order for the group to have the food provided at no extra cost.
 Students who sign this form may not eat during that particular meal period in the dining room.

 Dining Services will cater special meals for any individual or group.
-A variety of different catering guides and options are available for student groups whose members are on the board contract are provided with some additional costs.
-Special meals for special events may be arranged with the catering director, based on the catering guide.
-These meals are available at the rates stated in the guide.
-Groups may also arrange for hors d'oeuvres for receptions, open houses, parties, and other events through the catering guide.
+A variety of different catering guides and options are available for student groups whose members are on dining plans are provided with some additional costs.
+Special meals for special events may be arranged with the catering director, based on one of the catering guides.
+These meals are available at the rates stated in the guides.
+Groups may also arrange for hors d'oeuvres for receptions, open houses, parties, and other events through one of the catering guides or arrange a custom event with the Director of Catering.

-Special diets for medical reasons can be provided for students certified by the College physician as eligible.
+Special diets for medical reasons or due to food allergies can be provided for students through the dining hall.
 When a student is restricted to his or her room for medical reasons by the College nurse or physician, a sick tray will be provided by the Wertz Dining Hall, according to the orders of the physician.
-Students who require special diets for religious or lifestyle reasons can be accommodated in the Dining Hall.
+Students who require special diets for most religious or lifestyle reasons can be accommodated in the dining hall.